wearhere/spacecontrol/README.md

 a physical button).
 5. Since you performed the command, you caused the spaceship to travel a little bit across the field.

-Bonus: try running `python panel.py 2` in _another_ terminal.
+Bonus: try running `python panels/run_panel.py --player_number 2` in _another_ terminal.
 Now you can play as two players!
 This means that you may need to switch between the terminals to perform the commands!
 If one terminal prints "Defenestrate the aristocracy!" but the list of controls at the top of the terminal didn't contain that message, you'll need to enter "defenestrate 1" at the _other_ terminal.